Gerry Kelly (broadcaster): Broadcasting career

-After the cancellation of Kelly in 2005, a new series, Gerry Meets... was launched in March 2006.
-The series concentrated on one-to-one interviews with guests.
-One 2006 episode, during which Kelly interviewed the DJ Jimmy Savile, received widespread coverage in the national press six years later after the Jimmy Savile sexual abuse scandal first broke.
-Particular attention was paid to comments Savile made to Kelly that were interpreted as clues to Savile's history as a predatory sex offender.
+After the cancellation of Kelly, a new series, Gerry Meets..., launched in March 2006.
+The series focused on one-to-one interviews.
+One 2006 episode, featuring Kelly's interview with Jimmy Savile, received widespread coverage six years later after the Savile sexual abuse scandal broke.
+Particular attention was paid to comments Savile made that were interpreted as clues to his history as a predatory sex offender.

 In January 2008, it was reported that Kelly had left UTV.
-In an interview with the Belfast Telegraph, Kelly said, "I'm leaving UTV on amicable terms and I have nothing but the highest regard for them.
+He told the Belfast Telegraph, "I'm leaving UTV on amicable terms and I have nothing but the highest regard for them.
 As far as I'm concerned, they gave me one of the best jobs in the world and I'm grateful to them for that."

-In March 2009, it was announced that Kelly would be joining BBC Radio Ulster to present a Saturday afternoon programme, commencing in April.
-Kelly replaced the Alan Simpson show on BBC Radio Ulster he is on air from 15:00 – 17:00 on Friday Afternoons.
+In March 2009, it was announced that Kelly would join BBC Radio Ulster to present a Saturday afternoon programme, commencing in April.
+He began a Friday afternoon programme in 2014.
+He left the Friday role in October 2019 and continued with the Saturday show until later that year.

-In November 2023, it was announced that Kelly would become the presenter of a new series, Conversations with Gerry Kelly.
-Kelly clarified that the show would not be a rival series to RTÉ's The Late Late Show as it was thought that both shows could inevitably be broadcast around the same time.
-In January 2024, it was announced that Kelly's new ten-part series will be broadcast on Monday nights from 29 January 2024 on Belfast-based television channel NVTV.
+In November 2023, it was announced that Kelly would present a new series, Conversations with Gerry Kelly.
+He said the programme would not rival RTÉ's The Late Late Show, despite speculation that both shows might air around the same time.
+In January 2024, it was confirmed that the ten‑part series would be broadcast on Monday nights from 29 January 2024 on Belfast‑based channel NVTV.

+Personal life and death

+Kelly was married and had two daughters.
+He was a member of Ardglass Golf Club and lived in Coney Island, County Down.
+He was also the brother of former Down GAA goalkeeper Danny Kelly.

+In February 2018, Kelly said he had been diagnosed with cancer two years earlier.
+He reported that the tumour had been successfully removed and that he had completed six chemotherapy sessions.
+Kelly died at his home on 26 July 2026, aged 77.

+Tributes

+Following Kelly's death, musician Peter Corry said he had been "a big champion of mine" and a good friend.
+Broadcaster Ralph McLean described Kelly as "a natural broadcaster".
+Deputy First Minister Emma Little‑Pengelly said he had been "a face and a voice" familiar to generations across Northern Ireland.

 Awards

-In 1993 he received the Sony Gold Award for a special programme following the Shankill Road bombing.
-In 1998 Kelly was installed in the Royal Television Society Hall of Fame in recognition of his lifelong contribution to broadcasting.
-He also received two Entertainment and Media Awards and his show Kelly was twice been voted the most entertaining programme in Northern Ireland.
+In 1993, he received the Sony Gold Award for a special programme following the Shankill Road bombing.
+In 1998, Kelly was installed in the Royal Television Society Hall of Fame in recognition of his contribution to broadcasting.
+He also received two Entertainment and Media Awards.

-Personal life

-Kelly currently lives in Ardglass in County Down with his wife Helena and has two daughters, where he is a member of Ardglass Golf Club.
-He is also the brother of former Down GAA goalkeeper Danny Kelly.

-In February 2018, Kelly announced that he had been diagnosed with cancer two years earlier and had the tumour successfully removed and went through six chemotherapy sessions to tackle the cancer.